microsoft/LightGBM/docs/Installation-Guide.rst

 Build CUDA Version (Experimental)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The `original GPU version <#build-gpu-version>`__ of LightGBM is based on OpenCL.
-This version is a separate implementation and requires NVIDIA graphics card with compute capability 6.0 and higher.
+The `original GPU build <#build-gpu-version>`__ of LightGBM is based on OpenCL.

-This version is very experimental and we suggest using it only when it is impossible to use OpenCL version, for instance, on IBM POWER microprocessors.
+The CUDA-based build is a separate implementation and requires an NVIDIA graphics card with compute capability 6.0 and higher.
+It should be considered experimental, and we suggest using it only when it is impossible to use OpenCL version (for example, on IBM POWER microprocessors).

 **Note**: only Linux is supported, other operating systems are not supported yet.